RaboliotLeGris/nienna/README.md

 ### TODOLIST

+* backfurnace -> worker pool
+* backfurnace -> fetch video from s3
+* backfurnace -> check mimetype
+* backfurnace -> listen to rabbitmq events
+* backfurnace -> convert it to DASH/HLS
+* backfurnace -> upload them to minio
-* send message through rabbit
+* backfurnace -> send event with video status
-* Add status route
+* cliff -> Add status route
-* Do view
+* cliff -> Do view

+* Docker -> makefile with hadolint + on other projects
-* fix memory usage when uploading file to minio (another client or some tweaks)
+* cliff -> fix memory usage when uploading file to minio (another client or some tweaks)
-* Lock database when initializing database
+* cliff -> Lock database when initializing database
-* Do not crash when db is not ready
+* cliff -> Do not crash when db is not ready
-* Use resumable ?
+* cliff -> Use resumable ?
-* Test Cliff
+* cliff -> Test Cliff
-* Prevent SQL injection (OMG)
+* cliff -> Prevent SQL injection (OMG)
-* add password
+* cliff -> add password